scheb/tombstone/UPGRADE.md

 ### Packages

-The `scheb/tombstone`now is the main repository, containing all code related to the tombstone project.
+The `scheb/tombstone` repository is now the main repository, containing all code related to the tombstone project.
 Please replace the package `scheb/tombstone` with `scheb/tombstone-logger`.

 - `scheb/tombstone-logger` provides the tombstone logging library
 - `scheb/tombstone-analyzer` provides the command line tool for report generation